Matchings in the hypercube with specified edges: Discussion

 As we noted in Section \ref{s:main}, if $\bm{x}$ is an admissible tuple and $\bm{y} \preceq \bm{x}$, then $\bm{y}$ is also admissible.
 In particular, Theorem \ref{t:perfect} also tells us a lot about the admissible profiles of non-perfect matchings.

 However, whilst Theorem \ref{t:perfect} fully characterises the \emph{perfect} admissible tuples, there are admissible tuples which are not $\preceq$-dominated by any perfect admissible tuples, for example two of the base cases in the proof of Theorem \ref{t:perfect}.
-Apart from the parity restrictions on \emph{perfect} admissible tuples, there does not seem to be any further restriction on admissible tuples, and we have checked by hand that all tuples $\bm{x} \in \mathbb{N}^n$ with $||\bm{x}||_1 < 2^{n-1}$ are admissible for $n \leq 4$. \begin{conjecture} Let $n \in \mathbb{N}$.
-Every tuple $\bm{x} \in \mathbb{N}^n$ with $||\bm{x}||_1 < 2^{n-1}$ is admissible. \end{conjecture}
+It is relatively easy to see that Conjecture \ref{c:BGS} would imply that \emph{all} tuples $\bm{x} \in \mathbb{N}^n$ with $||\bm{x}||_1 < 2^{n-1}$ are admissible.

+In fact, it was pointed out by a referee that this already follows from the work of Hollmann, Khathuria, Riet, and Skachek \cite{HKAES23}.